apache/spark/docs/streaming-programming-guide.md

 ***

 ## DataFrame and SQL Operations
 You can easily use [DataFrames and SQL](sql-programming-guide.html) operations on streaming data.
 You have to create a SQLContext using the SparkContext that the StreamingContext is using.
 Furthermore this has to done such that it can be restarted on driver failures.
 This is done by creating a lazily instantiated singleton instance of SQLContext.
 This is shown in the following example.
 It modifies the earlier [word count example](#a-quick-example) to generate word counts using DataFrames and SQL.
-Each RDD is converted to a DataFrame, registered as a temporary table and then queried using SQL.
+Each RDD is converted to a DataFrame, transformed to a temporary view and then queried using SQL.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">